andreas/irmin-tutorial/src/GraphQL.md

 });
 ```

-If we were interested in the same key on a different branch then the query will look something like this:
+If we were interested in the same key on a different branch then the query would look something like this:

 ```graphql
 query {